 In a victory for supporters of school vouchers in Milwaukee, the U.S. Department of Justice closed a long-running investigation into whether private schools that accepted vouchers had discriminated against students with disabilities, segregating them into the public schools.

-The DOJ letter, first reported by the Milwaukee Journal-Sentinel, was sent on Dec.
+by the Milwaukee Journal-Sentinel, was sent on Dec.
 23 to the Wisconsin Department of Public Instruction.
 The letter did not state that the investigation had uncovered evidence of the initial complaint — that disabled students were discouraged by the state education department and voucher schools from participating in the program; that they were denied admission to voucher schools when they did apply; and that they were forced to leave voucher schools because the private schools failed to accommodate their needs.

 Instead, the letter cited an action from several years ago when the Justice Department issued guidance to the Wisconsin Department of Public Instruction on how it should deal with private schools and their compliance with federal laws protecting disabled students.
 The letter also noted that Wisconsin had created a voucher program specifically for special needs student that goes into effect in 2016–17.
 That program would increase the roughly $7,000 to $8,000 students receive annually in taxpayer-funded vouchers to attend private schools to $12,000 for students with disabilities.